imarsman/concur/README.md

 # concur

 A parallel workalike in `golang`, though it is not really a parallel workalike.
-It is more like a line processing tool with the option of shell execution and the application of an `awk` script.
+It is more like a text line processing tool with the option of shell execution and the application of an `awk` script.
 One benefit is the ability to run commands against input in parallel, similar to the `parallel` and `xargs` utilities.
+Things like concurrency and the number of concurrent slots can be modified as well as omitting or keeping empty output lines.
+Null end of line terminator is supported and things like whether to allow output from parallel commands to be written as it comes in or saved per command run.

 `parallel` excels at producing lists of text values that can be used to do many amazing things when they are integrated into shell commands.
 The implementation of `concur` is more deterministic, with one predictable set of inputs for